wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     2. In the **Add Constructs** pane that appears, click **Connector**.

-        To search for the requred connector and add it with changes, follow the steps below:
+        To search for the required connector and add it with changes, follow the steps below:

          1. Search for **COVID-19** and select the **COVID-19 by ballerinax** connector when it appears in the search results.